gaage/setup-mac/README.md

 Packet manager for non-standard mac applications Requires Xcode updated for current version of iOS
-The setup-mac script pulls in macvim and hyper etc.
+The setup-mac script pulls in macvim and hyper etc using this manager.

 Created and populated with additional modules ~/.setup-mac repo contains setup files for gvim (MacVim) and